lcvoisenet/App_Trip_Dart_Flutter/app_map/README.md

 ## You need to upload Android Studio for emulate the AndroidApp

-## Launch yout emulator or connect your Physical Device
+## Launch your emulator or connect your Physical Device

 ## Now you can Launch app Flutter